 - If you are using a hypervisor/virtualized OS set the CD option to boot from the ISO and ensure the CD drive is set to connect on startup.
-If you are installing on a mini PC, then create a bootable image, plug it into one of the available Mini PC’s USB ports, set the BIOS to boot from the USB drive and the installation will start.
+If you are installing on a mini PC, then create a bootable image, plug it into one of the available Mini PC’s USB ports, set the BIOS to boot from the USB drive to start the installation.

 - Select “Configure Network Manually” and press the <Enter> key to set a static IP address.
 The installer will ask you to enter the system's static IP address and select <Continue>.
-Then enter the network netmask and select <Continue>.
-Then enter the network default gateway IP address and select "Continue".
+Enter the network netmask and select <Continue>.
+Then, enter the network default gateway IP address and select “Continue”.
 Finally, enter the name server IP address and select <Continue>.

-- Now select the language you wish to install as the default system language and press the <Enter> key.
+- Select the language you wish to install as the default system language and press the <Enter> key.

 - Select your geographical location from the location menu to update the system locale and press the <Enter> key to proceed.

-- Specify the root password for the machine and select <Continue> to re-enter the password for verification purposes.
+- Specify the rootaccount password for the machine and select <Continue> to re-enter the password for verification purposes.
 Finally, select <Continue> to proceed.